Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A Flexible Approach for Class Module Coding.

-For example, if there are 25 TextBox controls on the form and need to handle their Events, we can declare a single TextBox Instance with the keyword WithEvents in a Standalone Class Module.
-Once it is done, create an Array of these TextBox Instances to hold references of several TextBox controls on the Form.
+For example, if there are 25 TextBox controls on the form and we need to handle their Events, we can declare a single TextBox Instance with the keyword WithEvents in a Standalone Class Module.
+Once it is done, create an Array of these TextBox Instances to hold references to several TextBox controls on the Form.

-Similarly, other types of controls like Command Buttons or Combo Boxes, follow a similar approach to manage them through arrays or Collection Object Items and capture their events in the Standalone Class Module.
+Similarly, other types of controls, like Command Buttons or Combo Boxes, follow a similar approach to manage them through arrays or Collection Object Items and capture their events in the Standalone Class Module.

 By using this dynamic approach, it is easy to handle events from a large number of controls on the form in a more scalable and manageable way.
 It allows us to centralize the event handling logic in the standalone Class Module and provides a more modular and reusable solution.